kinoute/moviestills/README.md

 By default, every scraped page will be cached in the `cache` folder.
 You can change the name or path to the folder  through the options as listed above, with `—cache-dir` or the `CACHE_DIR` environment variable.
 This is an important folder as it stores everything that was scraped.

 It avoids requesting again some websites pages when there is no need to.
 It is a nice thing as we don't want to flood these websites with thousands of useless requests.
+It is also handy to continue an early-stopped scraping job.

-In case you are using our Docker image to run `moviestills`, don't forget to change the volume path to the new *internal* cache folder, if you set up a custom *internal* cache folder.
-But you should not bother editing this *internal* cache folder anyway, since you have volumes and can set the desired path on your host machine for the cache folder.
+In case you are using our Docker image to run `moviestills`, don't forget to change the volume path to the new *internal* `cache` folder, if you set up a custom *internal* `cache` folder.
+But you should not bother editing this *internal* `cache` folder anyway, since you have volumes and can set the desired path on your host machine for the cache folder.

 ### Data